angaza/nexus-channel-models/index.md

 allowing other application logic to make decisions based on stored load data.

+Or, consider the case of a solar home system with expansion battery packs.
+Each of the battery packs might expose resources sharing its *own* battery state, while also allowing another 'authorized' device to modify parameters like minimum safe battery capacity in a standard way.

 An appliance (like a freezer) might expose a [demand response](resource_types/core/energy/201-drlc/redoc_wrapper.md) resource, enabling coordinated energy management with an 'energy management' device (like the SHS above) by enabling the concept of 'requested' and